mag-galaxy/Algorithm/Inversion/README.md

 # how to run files above

-We want to compare the efficiency (the time used) of two ways
+We want to compare the efficiency (the time used) of two ways to do inversion
 + nested loop
 + modify merge sort